-We entered into executive employment agreements with our Chief Executive Officer, John Dobak, and our former Chief Financial Officer, Steven Kemper, and employment letters with our current Chief Financial Officer, Kevin Sun, and our Chief Medical Officer, Burkhard Jansen, each in connection with their employment with us, the material terms of which are described below.
+We entered into executive employment agreements with our Chief Executive Officer, John Dobak, and our former Chief Financial Officer, Steven Kemper, and employment letters with our current Chief Financial Officer, Kevin Sun, our Chief Medical Officer, Burkhard Jansen, and our Chief Commercial Officer, Todd Wood, each in connection with their employment with us, the material terms of which are described below.
 Except as noted below, these documents provide for "at will" employment.
 In addition, each of the named executive officers and Mr. Sun have entered into confidentiality agreements obligating them to refrain from disclosing any of our proprietary information received during the course of their employment.